NorESMhub/NorESM/README.md

   - release-noresm2.0.1 - NorESM2 version, initial preliminary release of CMIP6 version, April  2020

 For a detailed description of the NorESM2.0.X releases, please see https://noresm-docs.readthedocs.io/en/noresm2/releases/

-* **noresm2.2** - is under development, and will contain updates from CESM2.2.
-Only few compsets work technically at the moment (e.g. coupled compsets do not work), and no results have been verified yet.
-This branch should currently not be used for any scientific study.

 * **noresm1** - contains a copy of old wiki NorESM1 documentation, refering to https://github.com/metno/noresm NorESM1 code, and incompletely to the development code under https://github.com/metno/noresm-dev (restricted access), used in 2019 for CMIP6 simulations